anapaulalopes93/de-zoomcamp-homework3/README.md

 Resposta: 20,332,093

 Questão 2.
 Estimativa de leitura de dados
-Resposta: 18.82 MB external / 47.60 MB table
+Resposta: 18.82 MB for the External Table and 47.60 MB for the Materialized Table.

 Questão 3.
 Armazenamento Columnar
-Resposta: BigQuery lê apenas as colunas consultadas
+Resposta: BigQuery is a columnar database, and it only scans the specific columns requested in the query.
+Querying two columns (PULocationID, DOLocationID) requires reading more data than querying one column (PULocationID), leading to a higher estimated number of bytes processed.

-Questão 4.
-Valor da tarifa = 0
+Questão 4. fare_amount = 0
 Resposta: 8,333

 Questão 5.
 Melhor otimização
-Resposta: Partition by dropoff datetime and cluster by VendorID
+Resposta: Partition by tpep_dropoff_datetime and Cluster on VendorID.

 Questão 6.
 Desempenho de particionamento
-Resposta: 310.24 MB vs 26.84 MB
+Resposta: 310.24 MB for non-partitioned table and 26.84 MB for the partitioned table.

 Questão 7.
 Armazenamento externo de tabelas
 Resposta: GCP Bucket